 There is bound to come a time in your little one’s life where you wonder if your baby is getting the right amount of sleep.
-This can be such a point of contention and can cause such unnecessary stress for already stressed out parents.
+This can be such a point of contention and can cause such unnecessary stress.
+I know I struggled with this!
+The constant self-doubt as to whether my baby was getting enough or too much sleep in the day.
 I want to put your mind at ease: there is no scientific backing behind wake windows or daily sleep needs.
 They are based on parents’ and professionals’ personal and professional accounts and experience.
 It would then make sense as to why some babies just don’t fit into what is “prescribed”.

 See below a table taken from The Sleep Foundation for an average baby’s daily sleep needs (in a 24 hour period) per age:

 (Scroll down for a better illustration of how sleep needs can vary)

 It is important to note that every baby has unique sleep needs.
 Some babies might need more and some babies might need less to settle easily, sleep well and wake up at an appropriate time in the morning.
 A good way to tell if your little one is not getting enough sleep is to look at the provided average hours of sleep needed as a starting point.
 If your baby is getting an amount of sleep on the lower end of the average or less AND is displaying behaviour that might point to a lack of sleep (grumpy and grizzly in the day, falls asleep easily outside of nap times, fragmented night sleep etc.) then it might be that your little one needs more sleep.
 If you’re following my free 3-12 month or 1-3 year old schedules, you would then adjust the wake window so that the nap starts slightly earlier but still ending at the same time in the schedule to keep on track with the day’s feeds and naps.